 The levels of FSH, LH, Oestrogen and Progesterone rise and fall significantly in a complex but characteristic pattern over the course of each woman’s cycle.
 This hormone pattern is essential to female health.
 The length of cycle, the timing of ovulation and the levels of each hormone will all vary from one woman to another making each woman’s pattern unique.

-Because no two women are the same, this test provides unique personalisation and unparalleled insight in your hormones over your whole cycle.
+Because no two women are the same, Female Hormone Mapping™ provides unique personalisation and unparalleled insight in your hormone network.

 Female Hormone Mapping™ is designed for all women who are experiencing natural menstrual cycles.

-Your hormone variations are personal to you.
-This is why it can be challenging to find answers that are relevant to you as an individual woman.
-Which is where Female Hormone MappingTM comes in, giving you that individualised insight.
+Hormones play a vital role in physical and mental health.
+Your female hormone variations are personal to you which is why it can be challenging to find answers that are relevant to you as an individual woman.
+Female Hormone Mapping™ provides you with individualised insights, personalised medical explanation and evidence-based advice

 Dr Nicky Keay